ethereumclassic/ethereumclassic.github.io/content/blog/2022-11-29-the-difference-between-a-network-a-blockchain-and-a-cryptocurrency/index.zh.md

 The blockchain database is a ledger that contains information about the history of transactions, and the accounts and balances of the cryptocurrency.

-The cryptocurrency units are tokens that are created to compensate for miners in proof of work blockchains, such as ETC, to pay them for their work when creating and stamping blocks cryptographically.
+The cryptocurrency units are tokens that are created to compensate miners in proof of work blockchains, such as ETC, to pay them for their work when creating and stamping blocks cryptographically.

 Cryptocurrencies are money because their tokens are scarce, durable, costly to create, portable, divisible, fungible, and transferable, so they may be used for payments and as a store of value.